For contact info, please see the Sci.Electronics.Repair FAQ Email Links Page.

 Some other quirks of UECIDE that I've found:

 Plug the Atmega board into any available USB port.
 The power LED should come on.
-If I (Sam) sent you the Atmega board, it will have been loaded with a version of the µSLC1 firmware and the user LED will be flashing at about 5 Hz rate to let you know it is alive.
-But by the time you've received it, the firmware will probably be out of date, so reloading will be required in any case. :)
+If I (Sam) sent you the Atmega board, it will have been loaded with a version of the µSLC1 firmware and the user LED will be flashing at about a 5 Hz rate to let you know it is alive.
+Run the µSLC1 GUI and check the firmware revision (Help->About).
+If it doesn't match the one above, it may be a good idea to update it.

 Assuming the driver has already been installed, go to Hardware->Serial Terminal and select its COM port.
 Typically, this will be the highest number COM port, or perhaps the only one, since no one uses real COM ports for much of anything anymore.